Workplace Discrimination, Harassment, and Other Issues: Know Your Legal Rights

 For instance, if you lose your job for the wrong reasons, your world could be wrecked unfairly.
 As an employee, it can be difficult to have your voice heard.
 Employers tend to pull the strings in the relationship.
 But you do have an outlet for fighting back against mistreatment at your workplace.
 You can get help from an employment lawyer.

 A Riverside employment law attorney at Eldessouky Law can provide you a case evaluation as well as explain your legal rights.
 If your employer broke laws or treated you unfairly, you may be entitled to compensation.
+To discuss your case confidentially with one of our experienced California employment attorneys, contact our office at 714-409-8991 or fill out one of our contact forms online.

 Labor and Employment in California: What Are Your Rights?